Undergraduate Music Theory and Ear Training Guidelines

 Students who successfully passed Music Fundamentals (MUSI UN1002) are exempt from taking the online entrance exam.

-All other students wishing to take Music Theory I, including those who are on the wait list, are required to take the exam before the first day of class (January 21, 2020 for Spring 2020).
+All other students wishing to take Music Theory I, including those who are on the wait list, are required to take the exam before the first day of class (September 8 for Fall 2020).

 To take the test, students must register with their Columbia or Barnard email.